WoollyMittens/photo-cylinder/README.md

 + `gulp dev` - Builds the project for development purposes.
 + `gulp dist` - Builds the project for deployment purposes.
 + `gulp watch` - Continuously recompiles updated files during development sessions.
-+ `gulp serve` - Serves the project on a temporary www server at http://localhost:8500/.
++ `gulp serve` - Serves the project on a temporary web server at http://localhost:8500/.
 + `gulp php` - Serves the project on a temporary php server at http://localhost:8500/.

 ## License